LauraBertola/Tutorials/WGS (low depth)/Readme.md

 This section will use data from lions from [Bertola et al. (2022)](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-022-08510-y).

-You can find the steps for quality control, trimming and mapping [here](FastQC_Trimming_Mapping.md).
+You can find the steps for downloading, quality control, trimming and mapping [here](FastQC_Trimming_Mapping.md).
 Genotype-likelihood computation and probabilistic SNP filtering [here](Genotype_Likelihoods_Filtering.md).
 Note that there are exercises with additional information [here](Exercises.md).